Public transport in the Wellington Region: Ticketing

+Snapper cards are being replaced by the National Ticketing Solution; branded as Motu Move.
+This is expected to occur in 2026 for the Wellington Region.

 Modes

 Buses

 Wellington has an extensive network of bus routes.
 The routes are determined by the Regional Council, which regulates commercially provided services and solicits bids from private operators to run the services it is prepared to subsidise.

 From July 2018, the largest operator is Tranzit Group, which provides services for most of Wellington City, the Hutt Valley, and the Wairarapa under the Tranzurban brand.
-In Porirua and the Kapiti Coast most services are provided by Uzabus.
+In Porirua and the Kāpiti Coast most services are provided by Uzabus.
 Other bus providers in the region include Mana Coach Services (owner of Newlands Coach Services) which provides services in the northern suburbs and Tawa, and NZ Bus which provides services from Eastbourne and the east-west spine between Karori and Miramar.
 Prior to July 2018, the largest operator was NZ Bus, which provided services for most of Wellington City under the GOWellington brand and for the Hutt Valley under the Valley Flyer and Runciman Motors brands.
-In Porirua and the Kapiti Coast most services were provided by Mana Coach Services.
+In Porirua and the Kāpiti Coast most services were provided by Mana Coach Services.

 The majority of buses in the Wellington area are powered by diesel, but GOWellington also had 60 trolleybuses that it operated within Wellington city.
 The trolleybus network was introduced between 1949 and 1964 to replace Wellington's trams (see below) and closed down in October 2017.
 From July 2018, Tranzit will introduce electric buses progressively onto their routes; the Greater Wellington Regional Council has also voted to look into proposals to make both rapid transport spines, Johnsonville to Island Bay and Karori to Seatoun, fully electric by 2021 and 2023 respectively and make a core route in both the Hutt Valley and Porirua fully electric as electric buses are introduced.
-As of July 2022 there are 80 electric buses in service.
-20 With Tranzit, 9 With Mana, and 51 with NZ Bus.
+As of April 2024, Wellington has 103 electric buses in urban service, the second highest electric fleet in New Zealand after Auckland which has 133 electric buses.
 Since 2018, new diesel buses on Metlink routes are required to be at least Euro V standard.

 All Metlink buses accept the contactless Snapper card.
 As of April 2011, Wellington buses report real time location information which is displayed on electronic signs in some Wellington bus stops and can be viewed online.

 From 2019, bike racks have been fitted to most buses operated in Metlink branding.

 Tawa has 5 on-demand minibuses operated by Mana for a year's trial from 16 May 2022.

+Metlink plan to introduce 5 bendy buses to Wellington in 2026 for use on route 2 to deal with overcrowding.
+If successful, 29 more will be ordered.